 You can pick them up off the street or ask someone to call one for you.

 There are lots of motorbike taxis known as piki-pikis (sometimes called boda-bodas depending on which region you are in) which are a quick and cheap way to get around.

-If you have your own bike (take your own or buy one when you get there), decent cycling ability (lots of rough roads and hilly in places) and an adventurous spirit, you can cycle your way around Tanzania.
+If you have your own bike, decent cycling ability (lots of rough roads and hilly in places) and an adventurous spirit, you can cycle your way around Tanzania.

 I’d also recommend treating yourself to a rearview mirror to keep an eye on the traffic coming up behind you – the main roads can be pretty dangerous with fast drivers.